samdejong86/CAEN-v1730-DAQ/README.md

                                  in ADC counts
       --trslope<CH> POLARITY     Trigger slope.
 Can be POSITIVE or NEGATIVE --posttrigger VAL          Set the post trigger
+      --triggermode MODE         Set the trigger mode.
+Valid options are AND and OR.

 ## Tutorial